 Ways You're Damaging Your Heart Without Realizing It, Say Doctors

 Despite decades of heart-health campaigns, heart attacks are still all too common: Each year, 715,000 people will have a heart attack, or one every 44 seconds, says the Centers for Disease Control and Prevention.
 Although the stereotypical symptoms and causes of a heart attack are well known — chest pain and a diet high in saturated fat, for example — there are many common risk factors and behaviors doctors say their patients don't realize can lead to a heart attack, but they wish they knew.
 Eat This, Not That!
 Health asked a group of top MDs to reveal those surprising things that can affect whether you have a heart attack.
-Read on to learn about the new and to ensure your health, remember: Doctors Say "DO NOT" Do This After Your COVID Vaccine.
+Read on—and to ensure your health and the health of others, don't miss these 19 Ways You're Ruining Your Body, Say Health Experts.

 "A study in the New England Journal of Medicine found that exposure to traffic increases the chance of a heart attack in people already at risk," says JD Zipkin, MD, associate medical director of Northwell Health-GoHealth Urgent Care in New York City.
 "Other studies have shown that longer commute times also increase the risk of weight gain, stress, and high blood pressure, all of which are risk factors for heart disease."